Baadier-Sydow/COS3711/unit-1-libraries-and-design-patterns/signals-and-slots.md

 ## Signals & Slots

 Signals and slots are a way to publish and receive messages between objects.
-It is Qt's implementation of the Pub/Sub pattern.
+It is Qt's implementation of the Pub/Sub pattern or the Observer pattern.

 A signal is pushed from one object and received in another objects slot.